TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-03-25-how-to-instantly-migrate-nette-tester-to-phpunit.md

 ---
 id: 197
-title: 'How to Instantly Migrate Nette\Tester&nbsp;to&nbsp;PHPUnit'
+title: 'How to Instantly Migrate Nette\Tester to PHPUnit'
 perex: |
     We had 🍺 after PHP meetup in Prague and Tomas asked me:
     <br>